 From that date, we will be encouraging patients to make their appointment requests and clinical queries via an online consultation form on our website at www.havenshealth.co.uk.

-A GP will review all requests and decide on the most appropriate care - be that a same-day or less urgent appointment, phone call, or another service.
+A GP here will review requests and decide on the most appropriate care - be that a same-day or less urgent appointment, phone call, or another service.

 Why are we making this change?